 Tip: Mature trees need a good soaking, rain or irrigation, every two weeks and time to dry out between waterings.
 Remember: Citrus are prone to root rot if the soil is too wet!
 Do not use mulch!

-About Root Stocks: For many years the citrus industry relied on sour orange as the universal rootstock.
+About Rootstocks: For many years the citrus industry relied on sour orange as the universal rootstock.
 Sour orange offers many benefits.
 The rootstock has excellent cold tolerance and adapts to a wide range of soils.
 Also it provides excellent yields and is reasonably tolerant of wet soil conditions.
 The one major problem it has however, is its susceptibility to the Citrus tristeza virus.
 (CTV) is spread by aphids and has in recent years, caused significant loss of trees previously grafted on to it.
-Today modern rootstocks are here and we use a few that are just right for South Florida.
+Today modern rootstocks are here and are used for different regions of the State.